jenkinsci/pipeline-plugin/cps-global-lib/README.md

 Having the shared library script in Git allows you to track changes, perform tested deployments, and reuse the same scripts across a large number of instances.

+Note that the repository is initially empty of any commits, so it is possible to push an existing repository here.
+Normally you would instead `clone` it to get started, in which case Git will note

+    warning: remote HEAD refers to nonexistent ref, unable to checkout.

+To set things up after cloning, start with:

+    git checkout -b master

+Now you may add and commit files normally.
+For your first push to Jenkins you will need to set up a tracking branch:

+    git push --set-upstream origin master

+Thereafter it should suffice to run:

+    git push

 ### Writing shared code
 At the base level, any valid Groovy code is OK.
 So you can define data structures, utility functions, and etc., like this: